NonnagHcaz/Kharon/README.md

 _**Not yet on PyPI**_, but when it is:

-> python -m pip install Charon
+> python -m pip install Kharon

 ---